 When testing foam rollers we looked specifically at product-specific factors, instead of any medical or physiological effects they might have (weâre not physiotherapists).
 Things like the quality of the build, hardness, how they feel, interesting features, value for money and if they actually do what they say theyâre meant to.

-The Vyper 2.0 is the latest iteration of the brands vibrating foam roller.
+The Vyper 2.0 is the latest iteration of the brand's vibrating foam roller.
 At first glance, itâs largely what youâd expect from a foam roller in terms of size and shape.
-The material used on the exterior is an eco-friendly, poly-propylene that makes for one of the hardest rollers on the list.
+The material used on the exterior is eco-friendly poly-propylene which makes for one of the hardest rollers on the list.
 The finish is a mix of slight grooves and smaller, smoother sections with a sort of bobbly matt finish.
 It also comes in a range of five color options.

 According to the manufacturer specifications, the Vyper 2.0 is the most powerful vibrating roller on the market, and to be completely honest, it does indeed vibrate an awful lot.
 Powered via a rechargeable lithium battery (two hours of use per charge), it works on three frequency levels: 45, 68 and 92 HZ.